shakebugs/shake-docs/docs/ios/configuration-and-data/auto-attach-files.md

 That has nothing to do with these auto-attached files.

 ## Methods
-You can quietly attach files by using any of the methods described below.
+You can programmatically attach files by using any of the methods described below.

-### Setting a custom filename and adding data
+### Set a custom filename and add data

-ShakeFile can be initialized with a filename (String) and data (NSData / Data).
+_ShakeFile_ can be initialized with a filename (String) and data (NSData / Data).
 As custom data is provided, the file name cannot be automatically detected so it's mandatory:

 <Tabs
 groupId="ios"